martialblog/opentelemetry-workshop/day1/10_Instrumentation/10_metrics.md

 # Exporters

-Exporters are responsible to send the collected data elsewhere:
+Exporters are responsible for sending the collected data elsewhere:

-* ConsoleMetricExporter: used to write debug messages to the console
+* ConsoleMetricExporter: write debug messages to the console
 * OTLPMetricExporter: push metrics to any device that understands the OpenTelemetry protocol
 * Prometheus Metric Exporter: pull-based exporter that Prometheus clients can scrape
 * Prometheus Remote Write Exporter: push-based exporter for the Prometheus remote write protocol